vignesh-muralidharan/react-app-dev/README.md

 ### Not Yet Implemented

-> Working post function for custom input
+> - Working post function for custom input
-> Containerizing of the npm app; to run on docker
+> - Containerizing of the npm app; to run on docker
-> kubernetes test functions in another make - style file. for automated testing s
+> - kubernetes test functions in another make - style file. for automated testing